couchbaselabs/node-ottoman/vuepress/guides/model.md

 const schema = new Schema({name: String, age: Number}) const User = model('User', schema);
 ```
-The first argument is the name of the collection your model is for. for the example above, the `model` User is for the **User** collection in the database.
+The first argument is the name of the collection your model is for.
+For the example above, the `model` User is for the **User** collection in the database.

 ::: warning
-The `model()` function makes a copy of schema.
-Make sure that you've added everything you want to schema, including hooks, before calling model()!
+The `model()` function makes a copy of the schema.
+Make sure that you've added everything you want to the schema, including hooks, before calling model()!
 :::